mrudulam04/Music-store-SQL/README.md

 Top Artists: Ranked the top 10 artists based on the volume of Rock tracks in the store.

 Regional Popularity: Determined the most popular music genre for each country based on purchase counts.

+**📂 Project Structure**

+database_setup.sql (The tables): Contains the CREATE TABLE and schema definition scripts.

+analysis_queries.sql: Contains the 11 business-critical queries and analysis.